.comment-link {margin-left:.6em;}

 > SITEMAP <

-Employment Situation Report for October 2023 was released by The Department of Labor's Bureau of Labor Statistics this morning:
+The Employment Situation Report for September, 2025 was released by The Department of Labor's Bureau of Labor Statistics this morning:

 Nonfarm Payrolls (month-to-month change)